-Hello, I’m Angela, Alexia, Sascha, Beatricè, Angie and there’s more of us.
-I have Dissociative Identity Disorder also known as (multiple personalities) or D.I.D for short.
+Hello, I’m Angela, Alexia, Sascha, Beatricè, Angie and there are more of us.
+I have Dissociative Identity Disorder, also known as (multiple personalities) or D.I.D for short.

-I’m a mother, partner, friend, fighter, victim and most importantly I ’m a Survivor.
-No matter what life throws at me, I fall and gets back up.
+I’m a mother, partner, friend, fighter, victim, and most importantly, a survivor.
+No matter what life throws at me, I fall and get back up.
 Currently, I am not allowed to be in charge of my system.
 Co-consciously I’m writing this with Alexia.
 Recently Angela was held at knifepoint and robbed.
 This is why Alexia is currently in charge of keeping me alive.
-She has allocated herself jobs including waking me, dressing, bathing, feeding and helping me throughout my day.
+She has allocated herself jobs including waking me, dressing, bathing, feeding, and helping me throughout my day.
 It’s not always like this and after a lot of trauma, I need to step back and allow Alexia the rights to my body so I can rebuild, re-evaluate and recharge my mind.

 Angela has been raped over 15 times from as young as 3 years old, up until the last time at 28 years old.

 Her abusers have been family, friends, and ex-boyfriends.
-To Angela rape felt normal.
-After her mother hid her first rape as a baby she felt it was ok.
+To Angela, rape felt normal.
+After her mother hid her first rape as a baby she thought it was ok.

 In 2012 Angela was told by two of her children that her brother had raped them.
 This was the day life changed forever.
-She ran, she took her babies to safety and had her brother charged.
-Homeless, no family, loss of trust, she isolated herself and cut herself from the world.
+She ran, and took her babies to safety, and had her brother charged.
+Homeless, with no family, loss of trust, she isolated herself and cut herself from the world.
 The most important thing was that her children were safe.
 And it took 5 years to finally go to court.

 In life, I have learnt that you can never beat the devil.
-And I believe the Karma is coming back to all those who tried to hurt us.
-My children are all doing amazing, they did counseling and I got them all the help they needed.
+And I believe Karma is coming back to all those who tried to hurt us.
+My children are all doing fantastic, they did counseling and I got them all the help they needed.
 My eldest is 19 and at University, My second child just turned 18 and working full time.
-As for my youngest son, who may not have been raped he was still part of our journey and he ’s in year 11 at high school.
+As for my youngest son, who may not have been raped he was still part of our journey and he’s in year 11 in high school.
 Their all doing incredibly well.
-They are my heroes, my strength my air.
+They are my heroes, my strength, my air.

 Angela is doing ok.
-She is studying Criminology, Criminal Justice and Forensic Psychology.
+She is studying Criminology, Criminal Justice, and Forensic Psychology.
 Life isn’t always perfect or normal.
 I believe it’s being able to look forward, I forgive all our abusers in my heart, but I will never forgive them to their face.
-One day I will help people like myself and I hope they find the peace that they deserve.
+One day I will help people like myself, and I hope they find the peace they deserve.
 No matter how you choose to live.
-For me I have alters, my children, a handful of friends and a man that loves me more then I deserve.
+For me, I have many alters, my children, a handful of friends, and a man that loves me more than I deserve.

-©Angela, Alexia, Sascha, Beatricè, Angie and there’s more of us
+©Angela, Alexia, Sascha, Beatricè, Angie, and there are more of us

 2 thoughts on “Holding Angela” Leave a comment ›